Picture by Canva[/caption]

 6. How to monetize your blog

-You know what’s better than expressing your passion?
+Do you know what’s better than expressing your passion?
 Making money doing it.
 Guess what – that’s entirely possible!
 The first thing to do if you want to start earning cash for your writing is to take it seriously, as though it’s a real job.

 Once you’ve got the mindset down, you can start earning with: